microsoft/osconfig/docs/cli/README.md

 ### Red Hat Enterprise Linux (RHEL) and other variants

-1. Add the Microsoft package repository to your system:
+1. Add the Microsoft package repository to your system (replace `[VERSION]` with your RHEL version, e.g., 8 or 9):

     1. For the `dnf` package manager, use the following command: